← home

 ssh -A <user>@<remote host>

-ssh -D <localhost port> <user>@<remote host>
+ssh -D <local port> <user>@<remote host>

 Local port forwarding